lunes, 6 de abril de 1992

 Vladimir Volegov)

-shy bunny, transparent ice,
+Shy rabbit, transparent ice,

-look at me from your burrow
+you gaze at me from your burrow

-of madrigals and pearls
+of madrigals and pearls.

 I seize your snowy hips,

-I live in you like climbing
+I live in you as if climbing

-the immensity of the Chimborazo
+the immensity of Chimborazo

-from tropical climates
+from the tropical climates

-from the coast.
+of the coast.

 Like the face of a loved one

-that will never be seen again
+never to be seen again,

 I kidnap you in my mind

-to hide deep
+to hide you deep

-of the Amazon rainforest,
+within the Amazon rainforest,

-to navigate your rivers
+to navigate your rivers—

-and that's when I caress
+and then I caress

-your droplets of dew,
+your droplets of dew.

-I divide you, I analyze you, I synthesize you
+I divide you, analyze you, synthesize you,

-and we get lost in the morning glares
+and we lose ourselves in morning glares

 until you break the charm

-when you wickedly ask me
+when you wickedly ask me:

-- Why do you love me so much?
+“Why do you love me so much?”

-and that, little star, is something
+And that, little star, is something

 for which I find no answer.